Deciphering Fact from Fiction at the Sloss Furnaces in Alabama

 Calvin Jowers worked as a foundryman at the nearby Alice Furnace in the late 1880s.
 One night he walked around the top of the furnace to loosen a bell that had gotten caught.
 Calvin lost his balance and fell straight into the molten iron.
 Yikes!
 Rumors swirled of his ghost being spotted soon after his death.
 When Alice Furnace was torn down in 1905, Calvin’s ghost reappeared at Sloss Furnaces.
 While not quite as exciting as an evil foreman being murdered by his crew, it’s still an interesting tale and Calvin really did exist, unlike Wormwood.

-If y’all are ever in the Birmingham area, I highly recommend you go check out Sloss Furnaces.
+If y’all are ever in the Birmingham area, I highly recommend you go check out Sloss Furnaces as one of the more interesting ghost tours in Alabama.
 You can either book a guided tour or just do a self-guided tour.
 It’s now a National Historic Landmark and rightfully so.

 The reason Birmingham is the city it is now is mainly due to furnaces being built in the 1880s.
 These furnaces created thousands of jobs, and therefore brought thousands of workers to the area.
 While a self-guided tour would be fine, I would recommend the guided tour as you learn so much more about the history of the furnaces and the Birmingham area in general.
 Also, at the time of this writing, it’s only $10 which is a steal!